StefanZumberovic/transport-app/README.md

 To test the endpoint with Swagger UI, simply go to localhost:5000/api-docs.<br />

 To run the backend test runner, in the transport-api folder run 'npm run test'.
-This will run test for the backend.<br />
+This will run tests for the backend.<br />

 #### Running in macOS or Linux